 2017 - Always be ready.
 The philosophy I've adopted to keep my training and mindset on point and in focus from season to season.
 When given the call to participate in Steve Austin's Broken Skull Challenge, I had already been on the path of training for the unexpected.
 But as with all things, there is always more to experience and learn.
 We never truly know the power behind our choices until the effects reveal themselves and we take the time to reflect.
 Tune in to Season 5, Episode 9, "Heavy Impact" to catch the action.
 Available on iTunes and Amazon Prime.
 I returned home a different man, with perspectives and a renewed vision.

-2018 - 2021 - Change is inevitable, progress is optional.
+2018 - Present - Change is inevitable, progress is optional.
 Life is messy.
 We've seen businesses come and go in our lives, pay cuts, lifestyle changes, moved homes and battled setbacks and hardships, like so many people do.
-Especially in 2020, with the rise of Covid-19, we had to make some very serious pivots.
+In 2020, with the rise of Covid-19, we had to make some very serious pivots.
 We've all suffered various levels of loss in our lives.
-The storms and dark days blew in.
+Unforeseen challenges took root.
 So much became personal.
 We learned long ago that how we respond is just as important as why we respond.
 We believe that everything that happens in our lives happens for us, not to us.
-This can be a difficult thing to accept, but it has proven to be true.
-The meaning we attach to the experience is where we establish our deep rooted beliefs and shape of our field of view.
+This can be a difficult thing to accept, but it has proven to be true many times over.
+The meaning we attach to experiences is where we establish our deep rooted beliefs and shape our field of view.
 It is how we came to know HEROES.
-There is meaning behind the word, and what it represents carries a lot of power to transform thought patterns which leads to new action.
+There is meaning behind the word, and what it represents carries a lot of power to transform thought patterns which can lead to new action.
 Our tribe of HEROES is a strong culture and community of warriors in every aspect of their lives.
 We are fighters, dedicated to the core principles and values that it stands for.

 Keep the promises we make to ourselves and others.

 Stay the course, adjust the sails, never give up and keep reaching.